barryclark/jekyll-now/_posts/2014-10-23-symfony-web-service-creating-data-with-post.markdown

 ![Symfony Love Vagrant](http://miriamtocino.github.io/images/web-service-post.svg)

-_This article is part of a series related to one of the last projects that I have been working on: a **web wervice for an iOS eLearning iPad app**.
-So far there have been articles on: [Symfony Web Service: Introduction](http://www.miriamtocino.com/articles/symfony-web-service-introduction/) and [Symfony Web Service: Retrieving Data with GET](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/)._

 As I already explained in the previous article, every time a user completes a test and submits his results, a **log** is sent to the web service, including information about the user and the _status_ of the corresponding module coming from the eLearning app.

 This article shows how I did it to **submit and create the user's logs** using POST.